omnetpp/omnetpp/samples/resultfiles/python/ResultAnalysisUsingPython.md

   configure OMNeT++ to record only a subset of them.
 Fine-grained control is available.
   2. Perform filtering and aggregation steps before analysis.
-The IDE and scavetool are both capable of exporting only subset of the results.
+The IDE and scavetool are both capable of filtering the results before export.
   3. When the above approaches are not enough, it can help to move part of the result processing (typically, filtering and aggregation) into the simulation model as dedicated result collection modules.
-  However, this solution requires significantly more work and comes at a cost of lost flexibility, so use with care.
+  However, this solution requires significantly more work than the previous two, so use with care.

 In this tutorial, we'll work with the contents of the `samples/resultfiles` directory distributed with OMNeT++.
-The directory contains result files produced by the Aloha and Routing sample simulations, both of them a parameter study.
+The directory contains result files produced by the Aloha and Routing sample simulations, both of which are parameter studies.
 We'll start by looking at the Aloha results.

-As the first step, we use *scavetool* to convert Aloha's scalar files to CSV.
+As the first step, we use `scavetool` to convert Aloha's scalar files to CSV.
 In the scavetool command line, `x` means export, and the export format is inferred from the output file's extension.
 (Note that scavetool supports two different CSV output formats.
-We need CSV Records, or CSV-R for short, which is the default for the `.csv` extension.)
+We need *CSV Records*, or CSV-R for short, which is the default for the `.csv` extension.)

     cd ~/omnetpp/samples/resultfiles/
-    (cd aloha; scavetool x *.sca *.vec -o aloha.csv)
+    (cd aloha && scavetool x *.sca *.vec -o aloha.csv)

 Let us spend a minute on what the export has created.
 The CSV file